FAQs

 Does CAP receive any funding from the NZ Government?

-As part of their 2020 Covid Response and Recovery fund, the government decided to fund social service organisations on the front lines to help meet the additional demand caused by the Covid-19 pandemic, and CAP has received this funding.
+• Covid-19 Response Funding — the government decided to fund social service organisations on the front lines to help meet the additional financial hardship caused by the pandemic.

-MSD have come to recognise the effectiveness of CAP’s Debt Help service.
-Seven out of ten of CAP’s Debt Help clients receive some form of Ministry of Social Development (MSD Work and Income) benefit.
-CAP has received MSD funding for a one-off project, to assist the MSD in examining whether our mutual clients receive the correct benefit income and/or correct entitlements.
-The findings of this project were beneficial for people receiving benefits, especially those in financial hardship.
+• MSD Funding — Seven out of ten of CAP Debt Help clients receive some form of Ministry of Social Development (MSD Work and Income) benefit.
+CAP received some funding for a one-off project, which enabled MSD to examine whether CAP clients received the correct benefit income and/or entitlements.
+The findings aided a wider cross-section of New Zealanders receiving benefits – especially for those in financial hardship.

 Other